 He is not coming back, he thinks, and rises from bed alone.

-As long as there is a tomorrow, I'll live for it.
+As long as there is a tomorrow, I'll be here waiting.

 Arms wide, heart open.